790gradml/gradML/info/class_policy.md

 - Exams will cover content from homework *and* projects.

 Late homework:
-- Homework turned in *at all* late will be worth 75% of its original value and may not get graded until the end of the semester.
+- Homework turned in late will be subject to the following penalties: 1 day = 5%, 2 days = 10%, 3 days = 20%, 4 or more days = not accepted.
-- The lowest homework grade will be dropped from the calculations.
+- The lowest two homework grades will be dropped from the calculations.

 Late projects:
 - Projects turned in late will be subject to the following penalties: 1 day = 5%, 2 days = 10%, 3 days = 20%, 4 days = 40%, more than 4 days = not accepted.